 Six-monthly review checklist

-Before commencing a six-monthly review, become familiar with the six-monthly review checklist.
-This will take you through what you need to ask your students and actions that need to be taken.
+Before starting a six-monthly review, become familiar with the six-monthly review checklist in the ACA handbook.
+This will take you through what you need to ask your students and identify actions that need to be taken.

 Preparing for a six-monthly review

-Ahead of each review, access your students online training file to review their professional development, ethics and exam progress from the last six months.
-These review points must be discussed with your students’ line manager or the organisations counsellor, if you do not hold one of these roles.
+Ahead of each review, access your students online training file to review their progress from the last six months.
+These review points must be discussed with your students’ line manager or the organisations counsellor if you do not hold one of these roles.

 Review and discussion points

-• Ethics and professional scepticism - you will need to discuss your students' ethical development, their progress through the Ethics Learning Programme, any attempts at the assessment and discuss two scenarios and a real ethical situation.
-Each individual discussion must be evidenced within your students online training file.
+- Ethics: you will need to discuss your students' ethical development, two scenarios from the ethics in practise scenarios and a real ethical situation. this discussion must be evidenced with your students' online training file.

-• Audit Qualification - if you are UK based and your student is working towards their Audit Qualification during their ACA training, you must review and agree on the number of audit work experience days accrued in the previous six months.
-Review your students’ audit work experience, if relevant, within the last six months, agree the number of days completed and provide feedback within the training file.
-Ensure these days are appropriately split between statutory and other, and that no ineligible experience (e.g., internal audit work, grant audits, limited scope assurance engagements) is included.
+- UK Audit Qualification: if your student is working towards their Audit Qualification during their ACA training, you must review and agree on the number of audit work experience days accrued in the previous six months. review your students’ audit work experience, if relevant, within the last six months, agree the number of days completed and provide feedback within the training file.
+Ensure these days are appropriately split between statutory and other, and that no ineligible experience (eg, internal audit work, grant audits, limited scope assurance engagements) is included.

-Your students must log into their online training file during the meeting to discuss the information they have inputted over the previous six-months.
-For each element of the ACA (practical work experience, professional development ladders, ethics and professional scepticism and exams), they must input your feedback and commentary on progression.
-You can review these comments on your own account by logging into the online training file here.
+Your students must log into their online training file during the review meeting to discuss the information they have entered over the previous six-months.
+For each element of the ACA (professional work experience, professional skills, Specialised Learning, ethics and exams), they must input your feedback and commentary on progress.
+You can review these comments on your own account bylogging into the online training file here.

 At each six-monthly review, your students will confirm that their online training file has been accurately and honestly prepared.